Automatic Reversing Circuit - January, 2017

 The circuits listed in the index sections appear in no particular order but have been loosely grouped by the type of function they perform.
 The Numbers to the left of the index listings are arbitrary.
 There is also a "Miscellaneous Items Index" that features circuits that may not be model railroad related and non electronics related pages.

-Some circuits and pages don't have a particular use but are meant only to be educational or informative.
+Some circuits and pages don't have a particular use and are only meant to be educational or informative.

 Some of the circuits are of general interest, generally mine, and may be of little use.
 They are functional however and at the very least, a useful waste of my time.